 Please check the Terms and Conditions before submission.

 An example of a (labeled) training dataset is provided here.
-Training data can be further generated by means of the code freely available at AnDiChallenge on GitHub.
-However, there is no limitation of the amount of data to be used for training and benchmarking.
+Training data can be further generated using the code freely available at AnDiChallenge on GitHub.
+However, there is no limitation in the amount of data to be used for training and benchmarking.
 For task 1 and 2, the datasets will include trajectories of different lengths.
 For task 3, all the trajectories will have fixed length and at most one changepoint.
-Trajectories will be corrupted with different levels of noise associated to a finite localization precision and will be scaled to have a short-time diffusion coefficient (i.e., variance of the displacement distribution) between 0 and 1.
+Models in 3D won't be implemented by simply composing 3 independent motions on orthogonal axes, but by first generating displacements according to the specific model and then obtaining random x,y,z components compatible with the displacement choice.
+In such a way, we guarantee the uniform sampling over a sphere.
+Trajectories generated according to theoretical models will be corrupted with Gaussian noise associated with a finite localization precision.
+The ratio of the standard deviation associated with the noise over the standard deviation of the displacements of the uncorrupted trajectory will be ≤2.
+Trajectories will be given a short-time diffusion coefficient by rescaling their overall variance randomly.
+Scaling and normalization will be carried out over 1000-points-long trajectories that will be finally cut to the desired length.
 The datasets for each phase will be available at the links provided here.
-For scientific purposes and further analysis, the datasets might contain trajectories for which the ground truth is not know, which will not be used for scoring.
+For scientific purposes and further analysis, the datasets might contain trajectories for which the ground truth is not known, which will not be used for scoring.

-Each dataset provided for Development, Validation and Challenge phase consists in a single
+Each dataset provided for Development, Validation, and Challenge phase consists of a single

-.zip file containing three separated data files, one for each task, formatted as text files (
+.zip file containing three separate data files, one for each task, formatted as text files (

 .txt extension).
 The filename ends with a number from 1 to 3 indicating the task number, according to the following naming convention:

 Each file is organized in lines, separated by a carriage return + line feed terminator.
-Each line correspond to a single trajectory.
+Each line corresponds to a single trajectory.
 Elements in the same line are separated by the semicolon operator

 ;.
 Each line starts with the subtask number (i.e., the number of dimensions) and then include the trajectory coordinates.
 The number of elements in a line is given by one plus the trajectory length times the number of dimensions.
 For 2d and 3d trajectories, components of the same trajectory along cartesian axes are sequentially concatenated.
 Therefore, on the same line, you will have first all the x's, then all the y's, etc...